jerryhua/testbed/sys.net.ipv4.tcp_timewait_2msl/README.md

 This module provide a method to change the duration of tcp TIMEWAIT state.
 But it is not recommend to do this for that it will cause unexpected behavior if the last ack lost.

+Noted:
-Noted: It was not test when tcp_tw_recycle is set simultaneously.
+It was not test when tcp_tw_recycle is set simultaneously.

+It work on kernel version 2.6.32-431 at present.
+It was not test on other version yet.

 Useage: